web-infra-dev/rsbuild/packages/document/docs/en/guide/advanced/env-vars.md

 The environment variable `NODE_ENV` shown in the example above is already injected by the Rsbuild, and you usually do not need to configure it manually.
 :::

-### process.env Injection
+### process.env Replacement

-When using `source.define`, please avoid injecting the entire `process.env` object, e.g. the following usage is not recommended:
+When using `source.define`, please avoid replacing the entire `process.env` object, e.g. the following usage is not recommended:

 ```js
 export default {